'Uruq Bani Ma'arid: Flora and fauna

 'Uruq Bani Ma'arid has been designated an Important Plant Area because of the richness of its plant life as compared to other parts of the Empty Quarter, and the presence of many plant species endemic to the Arabian Peninsula.
 The limestone escarpment has little vegetation but the wadis crease the sides of the escarpment and support a variety of shrubby growth including Acacias, grasses and perennial legumes.
 Some scanty vegetation grows on the dunes, particularly Calligonum crinitum ssp. arabicum together with sedges and perennial grasses.
 In the corridors between the dunes grow dwarf Haloxylon persicum, Moringa peregrina and Commiphora myrrha.
 Few annual plants grow here, but after rain has fallen there is growth of new shoots on the perennial plants.
 106 species of plant have been recorded in the reserve.

 Between 1995 and 2013, some 149 Arabian oryx had been released into the reserve, and it was estimated in 2013 that about 500 individuals were present.
 The reserve is unfenced, so this is currently the only population in the wild.
 Arabian sand gazelle and mountain gazelle have also been successfully reintroduced since 1995.

 Other animals that may be seen in the reserve include the Rüppell's fox, sand cat, red fox, Cape hare, desert hedgehog, Cheesman's gerbil, lesser Egyptian jerboa, desert monitor, other lizards and snakes, and feral dogs.
 104 species of bird have been recorded in the reserve but there are only about 16 resident species.
 Houbara bustard are sometimes seen here, possibly on migration, but the lappet-faced vulture and short-toed snake eagle breed here.

+Inscription on UNESCO World Heritage List

+On 20 September 2023, the Kingdom of Saudi Arabia successfully inscribed the 'Uruq Bani Ma'arid Protected Area on the UNESCO World Heritage List as the first-ever Natural World Heritage site in Saudi Arabia.